 STREETS, ART, SAFE -- EDUCATION IN THE ARTS

-Streets, Art, SAFE
+7th Annual Streets, Art, SAFE Film Competition

-Information and Registration
+Year 2021/2022 Information and Registration

-Streets Are For Everyone (SAFE)In major metropolitan areas like Los Angeles, millions of drivers, bicyclists, motorcyclists, and pedestrians share bustling thoroughfares.
-Unfortunately, per the LA Department of Transportation, Los Angeles is the deadliest American city in which to walk, bike or drive.
-According to LA Weekly, a staggering 48 percent of crashes are hit-and-runs.
+In major metropolitan areas like Los Angeles, millions of drivers, bicyclists, motorcyclists, e-scooter users, and pedestrians share bustling thoroughfares.
+Unfortunately, according to the LA Department of Transportation, Los Angeles is the deadliest American city to walk, bike, or drive.
+And, according to LA Weekly, a staggering 48 percent of crashes are hit-and-runs.

 Creativity and Change Through Public Service Announcements (PSAs)